Afif13/CSS-Tip/content/star-shape/index.md

 }
 ```

+The first and second methods consider the inscribed circle of a square to draw the points while the third method considers the smallest rectangle that can contain the star shape.

+{% image "./image2.png", "CSS-only star shape" %}

 <p class="codepen" data-height="400" data-default-tab="result" data-slug-hash="jORvmKG" data-preview="true" data-user="t_afif" style="height: 400px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/t_afif/pen/jORvmKG">
   Modern ways to create a Star shape</a> by Temani Afif (<a href="https://codepen.io/t_afif">@t_afif</a>)